hotosm/website/README.md

 The codebase is structured as a standard Django project with a `settings` directory containing different settings files for different environments: `base.py` for common settings, `dev.py` for development settings, and `production.py` for production settings.
 Several Django apps are included for different parts of the website, with the main app being the `home` app, which contains the models, views, and templates for the homepage and other top-level pages.

 The project uses Docker for development and production environments, with separate Docker Compose files for each.
-The `Dockerfile.dev` file is used for the development environment, and the `Dockerfile.prod` file is used for the production environment.

 ## Setting Up Environment Variables